-I could not find any information on the Lowes site regarding how to measure your fireplace, so here is a link from Pleasant Hearth that explains it nicely.
+I found the information on the Lowes site regarding how to measure your fireplace, so here is a link from Lowes that explains it nicely.

 We need to find the right size door for our fireplace.
 Unfortunately Lowes makes this difficult.
 They only list part of the specs on their website – the largest size fireplace a door will fit.
 This can cause a problem as we will see later.
 A fireplace size that is too small and your door will not fit right.
 This is the big issue with all fireplace doors – a 1/8” can be the difference between a door fitting or being returned.
 Remember metal, brick, and glass doesn’t stretch or shrink.

 To save you some time, here is the sizing chart on the Pleasant Hearth Website – it applies to all doors Lowes sells:

 Based on the GHP chart it looks like I need a large sized door for my 40 ¾ x 25 ½ fireplace.
 It will be cutting it close.
 As you can see the GHP website makes it very plain that your fireplace must fall within the range of sizes listed, whereas Lowes just gives you the maximum size fireplace the door will fit.

 It is VERY important that your fireplace is in the range of sizes listed on the chart above.
 Below are some examples of what can happen if you don’t follow the sizing chart.

 The first example is of a fireplace that is 23 ½ “ high without the riser bar or a 25 ½” fireplace with the riser bar.
 Notice how you can see brick at the top of the opening.